 Stop 2 | Las Quecas de Playa

-We enjoyed a quick walk to the first stop on the food portion of our tour, which led us to Las Quecas de Playa!
+We enjoyed a quick walk to the first food stop on the tour, which led us to Las Quecas de Playa!
 We enjoyed an appetizer of locally-made tamales from a popular cart in town while Alejandro explained a bit behind the process of making this famous dish.

 Next, we got to enjoy our first main dish — a quesadilla!
 But this wasn’t just any quesadilla.
 This quesadilla contained huitlacoche, a fungus that grows on ears of corn and was first utilized by the Aztecs.
 While some farmers continue to toss their diseased corn to the side, huitlacoche has recently been made somewhat of a delicacy in the United States and around the globe.